-It is common to describe the kinematics and geometry of a robot via the Universal Robot Description Format (\urdf).
-Moreover, \moveit requires the Semantic Robot Description Format (\srdf) file, which describes additional properties such as what links are allowed to collide with each other in planning, what groups of joints should be used for planning, and what parts of the robot are the end-effector.
-There are also additional configuration files associated with loading a \moveit robot, such as a \yaml file that describes kinematics plugins and additional joint limits of the robot.
-Typically, most robots are configured through the \moveit setup assistant wizard and generate a \ros package containing all relevant configuration files.
-Moreover, there are complicated \ros launch files that contain many of the configuration parameters necessary to start \movegroup, and in order to modify the behavior of \moveit, both the program and launch file need to be modified.
+Commonly, the kinematics and geometry of a robot are described using the Universal Robot Description Format (\urdf).
+Moreover, \moveit requires a Semantic Robot Description Format (\srdf) file, which describes additional properties such as what links are allowed to collide with each other, what groups of joints should be used for planning, and what parts of the robot are the end-effector.
+There are also additional configuration files \moveit requires, such as \yaml files that describe kinematics plugins and additional joint limits.
+Typically, most robots are configured through the \moveit setup assistant wizard which generates a \ros package containing all necessary configuration files.
+Part of this configuration are complicated \ros launch files that contain parameters necessary to start \movegroup, and in order to modify the behavior of \moveit, both the program and launch file need to be modified.

-\rbw takes care of all the necessary legwork to load the appropriate files necessary to configure a robot without the need for a launch file.
+\rbw takes care of all the necessary legwork to load and configure a robot without the need for a launch file.
 Moreover, \rbw enables loading multiple robots within the same program, and duplicating robots if necessary---with default \moveit, this process can become convoluted.
 An example of loading a robot is shown in~\mref{fig:rxcode0}.

-After loading, this robot can then be used for motion planning with \moveit.
-Moreover, it is easy to load multiple robots within a single program---with default \moveit, this process can become convoluted.